coronensis/tort/README.md

 ## Emulator

-To make my life easier I also implemented an emulator for the system that uses POSIX threads, mutexes and condition variables to mimic the tasks, resources and events in the RTOS as well as the X11 system for the LCD display.
+To make my life easier I implemented an emulator for the system that uses POSIX threads, mutexes and condition variables to mimic the tasks, resources and events in the RTOS as well as the X11 system for the LCD display.
 It is just way more comfortable to develop the algorithms and debug the graphics